 Mistake 2: Using non-recyclable Wrapping

-Did you know that some gift wrapping are not even recyclable or reusabe?
+Did you know that some gift wrapping are not even recyclable or reusable?
 A vast majority of what we use to wrap gifts are made up of non-recyclable materials.
-If

 What to do: